Email Marketing

 • Use white spaces or dividers between different signature components and focus on grabbing the reader’s attention.

 When you use colors, make sure they match and are not more than two.
+An email design agency or tool might be helpful to guide you on signature designs.

 Here’s a good example of a minimalist email signature.